-The Commission will accept and process Placed-In-Service documents and issue IRS Form 8609(s) throughout the year.
-However, a project owner must submit all Placed-In-Service documentation, including the Independent Certified Public Accountants Report ("Cost Certification"), Energy Efficient Building certifications if necessary, and the certificates of occupancy for each building in the project at least 60 days prior to when they expect to receive the IRS Form 8609(s).
+The Commission accepts and processes Placed-In-Service documents throughout the year.
+A project owner must submit all Placed-In-Service documentation, including the Independent Certified Public Accountants Report ("Final Cost Certification"), applicable Energy Efficient Building certifications, and the certificates of occupancy for each building in the project at least 60 days prior to when they expect to receive the IRS Form 8609(s).
+Downloading needed documents, and information about submittal may be found on the Commission's Placed-In-Service section of its website.